openSUSE/news-o-o/_posts/2014-01-01-the-opensuse-travel-support-team-wishes-you-a-happy-new-year.markdown

 **For almost 2 years _Izabel Valverde_ and _Kostas Koudaras_ run the Travel Support Program Team with the openSUSE Board & SUSE support.**

 **After a great job done into TSP, Kostas is now member of the openSUSE Board so we have have 2 new members on TSP filling his spot and giving us an extra help.
-At the dawn of the new year we are pleased to announce the current openSUSE Travel Support Team: _Efstathios Iosifidis_ a.k.a Diamond_gr, _Izabel Valverde_ and _Marcel KÃ¼hlhorn_ a.k.a.
+At the dawn of the new year we are pleased to announce the current openSUSE Travel Support Team: _Efstathios Iosifidis_ a.k.a Diamond_gr, _Izabel Valverde_ and _Marcel Kühlhorn_ a.k.a.
 Tux93.**

 **The new TSP Team wishes to Kostas good luck on his new journey and is thankful for all the work done.**